kodecocodes/i10t/xcode-source-editor-extensions/xcode-source-editor-extensions.markdown

 let buffer = invocation.buffer

 // 1
-for selection in buffer.selections where selection is XCSourceTextRange
+buffer.selections.forEach({ selection in
-    && (selection as!
-XCSourceTextRange).start.line ==
-    (selection as!
-XCSourceTextRange).end.line {
+  guard let selection = selection as?
+XCSourceTextRange,
+    selection.start.line == selection.end.line else { return }

   // 2
-      let selection = selection as!
-XCSourceTextRange
   let line = buffer.lines[selection.start.line] as!
 String
   let startIndex = line.characters.index(
     line.startIndex, offsetBy: selection.start.column)
   let endIndex = line.characters.index(
     line.startIndex, offsetBy: selection.end.column)

   // 3
-      let selectedText = line.substring(with: startIndex ..<
+  let selectedText = line.substring(
-        line.index(after: endIndex))
+    with: startIndex..<line.index(after: endIndex))
   // TODO: asciiify the text
-}
-// 4
-completionHandler(.none)
+})
 ```

-This code does some validation and then examines `XCSourceEditorCommandInvocation` to get the selected String and its location in the buffer.
+This code does some validation and then examines `XCSourceEditorCommandInvocation` to get the selected `String` and its location in the buffer.
 Here's how this is accomplished:

 1. Each `selection` in the buffer is tested to determine if it exists on a single line. `XCSourceTextRange` contains a `start` and `end` position, and this code confirms those positions are on the same line.
 This is necessary as FIGlets aren't designed to wrap.
 2. Because the selection is only a single line, it can be found in the `buffer.lines` array using the selection's `start` line position.
 The `startIndex` and `endIndex` of the selected text within the buffer are derived using the index of the start of the line offset by the start and end `column` properties, respectively.
-3. `selectedText` is set to the selected String by using `substring(with:aRange:)` and the selection start and end index.
-A `TODO` is left here to pass the resulting String to the FIGlet framework to generate the new content.
+3. `selectedText` is set to the selected `String` by using `substring(with:aRange:)` and the selection start and end index.
+A `TODO` is left here to pass the resulting `String` to the FIGlet framework to generate the new content.
 4. The `completionHandler()` must be called to signify completion of processing for this invocation.

 Now that you've the selected text, it's time to feed it to the FIGlet renderer and update the text buffer with the results.